anthony-linaro/shrinkwrap/documentation/userguide/configmodel.rst

 build       list        List of shell commands to be executed during component build. postbuild   list        List of shell commands to be executed during component build after the ``build`` list. artifacts   dictionary  Set of artifacts (files and/or directories) that the component exports.
 Key is artifact name and value is path to built artifact.
 Other components can reference them with the ``${artifact:<name>}`` macros.
-Used to determine build dependencies.
+Used to determine build dependencies. sync        enum-string Specifies how shrinkwrap should synchronize the repository.
+See below for options.
 =========== =========== ===========

+Sync mode:

+- **true**: synchronize the source directory.
+Do not overwrite user modifications or download updates.
+- **false**: do not synchronize the source directory.
+- **force**: synchronize the source directory.
+Overwrite any user modification and download branch updates.

 -----------
 run section